A loved one with special needs may need different types of support in his or…

 Officer Mistakes Could Play Significant Role In Your DUI Defense

 You may take pride in yourself for doing your best to make the best decisions possible for certain situations.
 Of course, everyone makes mistakes at some point, and you may have found yourself in a serious predicament due to a choice you made.
-If that scenario involved consuming alcohol and then getting behind the wheel of a vehicle, you may face criminal charges.
+If that scenario involved DUI and then getting behind the wheel of a vehicle, you may face criminal charges.

 You may have chosen to drive because, even though you had a couple of drinks, you did not feel impaired.
 However, an officer may have pulled you over nonetheless and had you conduct field sobriety tests and breath tests.
 The officer may have considered you intoxicated at the time of the arrest, especially if your blood alcohol concentration level reached or exceeded .08 percent.
 Now you may need information on criminal defense options.

-Officer mistakes
+Officer mistakes in DUI cases

 Fortunately, a number of defense avenues exist for individuals accused of DUI.
 The path you choose to take may depend on your specific circumstances and personal feelings toward your available options.
 However, one aspect of your defense you may wish to consider relates to determining whether officers made any mistakes during your arrest or during the handling of evidence.